Why Choose CHOP for Diagnosis and Treatment of a Rare Immune Disorder

 The right specialist at the right time

 At Children's Hospital of Philadelphia (CHOP), your child will have access to a multidisciplinary team of specialists from immunology, oncology, rheumatology, hematology, neurology and others.
-Depending on your child's symptoms, some or all of these specialists will examine your child, order diagnostic and genetic tests, interpret the results, diagnose your child’s specific disease, and collaborate to determine a treatment plan.
+Depending on your child's symptoms, some or all of these specialists will examine your child, order diagnostic and genetic tests, interpret the results, diagnose your child’s specific disease, and collaborate to determine the best treatment plan for your child.

 State-of-the-art testing

-The Immune Dysregulation Program offers an extensive array of diagnostic testing and genetic testing.
-Our Immunology Lab operates 24 hours a day, 7 days a week – producing results quickly so clinicians can accurately diagnose your child and begin treatment as soon as possible.
-For some children with immune dysregulation disorders, even a few days can make a dramatic difference in the course of their lives.
+The Immune Dysregulation Program offers an extensive array of diagnostic and genetic testing.
+Our Immunology Lab operates 24/7 and produces results quickly so clinicians can accurately diagnose your child and begin treatment as soon as possible.
+For some children with immune dysregulation disorders, even a few days can make a dramatic difference in their lives.

 Customized treatments